-'''

 Zip64 => 0|1

-'''

 Create a Zip64 zip file/buffer.
-This option is used if you want to store files larger than 4 Gig.
+This option is used if you want to store files larger than 4 Gig or store more than 64K files in a single zip archive..

 Zip64 will be automatically set, as needed, if working with the one-shot interface when the input is either a filename or a scalar reference.